 The I2P Lab is open from 10 am to 5 pm weekdays.
 During the summer we are open from 10 am to 2 pm on weekdays.
 We are closed weekends and CSU holidays.

 Do you have to be an engineering student to have access to the lab?

-No, anyone can have access to the I2P Lab if they take the required training workshop.
-To use the printers, you must also pay the lab fee.
+No, anyone at Colorado State University can have access to the I2P Lab if you complete the free training workshop pay the lab fee.

 What does the certification process look like in order to operate the printers?

 There is a hour training workshop you will need to attend in order to use the FDM printers.
 You can sign up here.